reab5555/WhisperCap/README.md

 ### Scripts
 There are two options running the model and transcribing:
-* WhisperCap_API.py - Transcribing using API calls through setting an OpenAI API key into the script.
+* WhisperCap_API.py - Transcribing using API calls through setting an OpenAI API key in the script.
 * WhisperCap_local.py - Transcribing using the local machine without an API key. this requires ffmpeg.exe in the script directory in order to load it.

 ## Requirements